Authentication Admin

 You can find more information here: https://learn.microsoft.com/en-us/entra/identity/monitoring-health/recommendation-turn-off-per-user-mfa

-2) To Disable MFA for the Entra tenant, you can follow the steps on the link below: Go to Entra ID within the Azure Portal -> Under Manage, select Properties -> select Manage Security Defaults -> Set it to disabled.
+To disable MFA for the Entra tenant, you can follow these steps: Go to Entra ID within the Azure Portal -> Under Manage, select Properties -> select Manage Security Defaults -> Set it to disabled.

 Callback Path: Default value is /authentication/getcode